 Reflecting on the Exploitative Nature of Student Loans

 In conclusion, student loans can be seen as exploitative due to several reasons.
 Firstly, while they allow individuals to pursue higher education, they come with significant drawbacks.
-The burden of student loan payments often leads to financial crippling, making it difficult for borrowers to meet their basic needs and achieve financial stability.
+The burden of student loan payments often leads to financial crippling, making it difficult for borrowers to meet their basic needs and achieve economic stability.

 The morality surrounding forgiving student debt has become a topic of discussion.
 Many argue that forgiving student loans would alleviate countless individuals’ financial burdens and allow them to regain control over their lives.